Kelly Rohrbach: Career

 Rohrbach had small roles in the TV series Two and a Half Men, The New Normal, Rizzoli & Isles, Broad City, and Rush.

 After working in Hollywood for two years, Rohrbach began modeling.
 She appeared in Gap Inc.'s 2014 holiday marketing campaign and for Old Navy denim in 2015.
 She appeared in the 2015 Sports Illustrated Swimsuit Issue, and was named its "Rookie of the Year".
 She played C. J. Parker in the 2017 feature film Baywatch, which is based on the 1989–2001 TV series of the same name.

+In 2026, Rohrbach produced the documentary film, baby/girls, which followed the lives of three teenage mothers in rural Arkansas.

 Personal life

-Rohrbach dated actor Leonardo DiCaprio in 2015.
+Rohrbach dated actor and film producer Leonardo DiCaprio in 2015.
 In 2019, she married attorney and Walton family heir Steuart Walton.
 In December 2021, it was announced that the couple were expecting their first child, a boy.